feedhenry/sync-acceptance-testing/README.md

 in `index.html` which is the Jasmine Spec Runner.
 The client runs on port 9002.

 The server runs on port 8001, and is just a plain application.js file.

+### Running individual test specs
+By default all test are run but this can be filtered using the [--filter](https://github.com/gruntjs/grunt-contrib-jasmine#filtering-specs) option.

+For example, to only run the tests in a specific spec file:

+    $ npm t -- --filter=syncCrudSpec.js